geerlingguy/ansible-role-mysql/README.md

 Available variables are listed below, along with default values (see `vars/main.yml`):

+    mysql_user_provisioning: root
     mysql_user_home: /root

-The home directory inside which Python MySQL settings will be stored, which Ansible will use when connecting to MySQL.
-This should be the home directory of the user which runs this Ansible role.
+The user this role will use, along with the home directory inside which Python MySQL settings will be stored, when Ansible connects to MySQL for administrative purposes.

     mysql_root_password: root